LookinLabs/GoBlitz/README.md

-# Go Web App Skeleton
+# GoBlitz

 > :warning: **NOTE:** This project is currently under development and does not have a stable version yet.
 Please use with caution.

-The Go Web App Skeleton is a boilerplate for building web applications in Golang, designed to mainly run on containers but can also be set up in a VM.
-The project is structured in a way that makes it easy to add new business logic features.
-Its architecture is similar to layered architecture with some MVC components meshed in.
+GoBlitz is a powerful framework built on top of Gin Gonic, designed to help develop production ready web applications in Golang.
+GoBlitz creates an abstraction layer for the Gin-Gonic framework and provides a structured way to build web applications.
+It is designed to be fast, secure, and easy to use.
+The framework is built with security in mind and provides a set of security features to protect web applications from common web vulnerabilities.

-Web application built on top of the Gin Gonic framework are very fast and efficient.
-You can look for benchmarks [here](#benchmarks).
+You can look for GoBlitz benchmarks [here](#benchmarks).

-Feel free to fork the project and use it as a starting point for your next web application.
+Feel free to fork this repository as website boilerplate for your next project.

 ## Technologies used